1. Get there early

 Arrive early rather than late to reduce the risk of delays.

 2. Know your rights

 If bad weather has pushed back your departure time a few hours or more, and you’re going to be stuck there for a while, it’s very important that you know your rights.
 In certain situations, airlines are required to provide for customers in scenarios like this.
 With this knowledge, you’ll be able to get what’s coming to you and make the best of a bad situation.
 Some potential perks include food vouchers, complimentary hotel stays, or alternative transportation.
-Don’t forget to read the fine print!
+Please check the official airline website for policies and details, and don’t forget to read the fine print!

 3. Be ready to move